jaymoulin/docker-google-chrome-webstore-download/README.rst

 Requirements
 ------------

-Google Music Uploader works with Python 3 or above.
+Google Chrome Webstore Downloader works with Python 3 or above.
-It requires `Simon Weber's Google Music API <https://github.com/simon-weber/gmusicapi>`_ and `Watchdog <https://pypi.python.org/pypi/watchdog>`_.

 Submitting bugs and feature requests
 ------------------------------------